Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: Introduction

 Maximizing the total throughput of UAV-to-vehicle links has several challenges.
-First, the communication channels vary with the UAV's three-dimensional (3D) positions.
-Secondly, the joint adjustment of the UAV's 3D flight and transmission control (e.g., power control) cannot be solved directly using conventional optimization methods, especially when the environment variables are unknown and unmeasurable.
+First, the communication channels vary with the UAV's 3D positions since various obstructions may lead to NLoS links, and the UAV's 3D position (especially height) affects the LoS/NLoS probability.
+Secondly, the joint adjustment of the UAV's 3D flight and transmission control (e.g., power control) cannot be solved directly using conventional optimization methods with unknown and unmeasurable environment variables.
 Thirdly, the channel conditions are hard to acquire, e.g., the path loss from the UAV to vehicles is closely related to the height/density of buildings and street width.